 If you’re interested in eSports, this is the place to be.
 But it’s worth keeping an eye on for other topics platform too.
 (I’ll show you how to stream on multiple platforms later.)

-You can also use live streams to provide a better experience for your paying customers.
+You can also use live streams to make more money and provide a better viewing experience for your paying customers.
 By giving them a one-on-one connection to you, their favorite creator.